SheCodesAus/she-codes-crowdfunding-api-project-Nanda-25/README.md

-Scholasrship collab
+Istudy

 A website where people can tell their history/dreams and ask support to pay their educational costs.
-The idea is to help people to change their life's through study.
+The idea is to help people to change their lives through study.
 The users will be people in need of financial support to start/complete their educational development.

 ## Features